Kobe Institute of Computing (KIC)

 All the booths are separated by partitions so that students can work on their research and study without distraction.

 Foyer and Sonic Hall in the Kitano Building

 The Foyer has a capacity of about 100 persons for special lectures and workshops.
 Sonic Hall can be used for various kinds of events with a capacity of 300 people.
 Internet broadcasting is also available.

 Latest News at KIC

 Bangladesh ODA Report Vol.7 “KIC discussed sustainable program management with BASIS (Bangladesh Association of Software & Information Services)”

 The technical aid project "ICT Human Resources Development Targeting the Japan Market" which KIC has been entrusted with from JICA (Japan International Cooperation Agency) achieved...

-The training program “Capacity Building for ICT Project Planning” has started
+The training program “Capacity Building for ICT Project Planning” has finished

-The training program “Capacity Building for ICT Project Planning” started on June 12th, 2018 at KIC.
+The training program “Capacity Building for ICT Project Planning” which started on June 12nd, has finished on July 12nd, 2018.

 The 6 trainees summarized ideas to solve the social problems of each country, as well as...